 SSI benefits, on the other hand, are available to those who are blind, aged, or disabled and are also of limited income and resources.
 SSI beneficiaries do not have to be ‘insured’ through Social Security in order to receive benefits.
 In fact, this benefit type is even available to disabled children.

-A consultation with an experienced Social Security disability lawyer in Detroit, Flint or Warren County Michigan can help you understand which benefit program is right for you prior to beginning your application.
+A consultation with an experienced Michigan Social Security Disability lawyer can help you understand which benefit program is right for you prior to beginning your application.
 In some cases, a person may be eligible to receive both SSDI and SSI benefits simultaneously.